 The policy statement has been revised in May 2018 and updated in March 2021, in accordance with the General Data Protection Regulation (GDPR) of 27 April 2016 (‘the Regulation of the European Parliament and of the Council on the protection of individuals with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC”).
 We reserve the right to modify this statement in the future.

 Collection of information

 Use of information

 Disclosure and sharing of information

-The society’s website may feature blogs, communications and information which may use your name, affiliation and photographs from society events, e.g. congresses, meetings, exams.
+The society’s website may feature blogs, communications and information which may use your name, affiliation and photographs from society events, e.g. congresses, meetings, courses, examinations.
 Although most of this information is protected by member’s password, please be aware that some of this information may be publicly available or shared by other members.

 How we protect personal information

-We will use appropriate physical, technical and administrative safeguards to protect your data.Access to your personal data isrestricted to the EAA administrators, elected Officers and Executive Council.
+We will implement appropriate physical, technical and administrative safeguards to protect your data from unauthorised processing or accidental loss.
+The administrative staff will comply with current data protection laws and all staff members have signed confidentiality agreements.
+Access to your personal data is restricted to the EAA administrators, elected Officers and Executive Council.
+Some limited personal information, including your name, email address or photograph is restricted to other EAA members, who must use passwords.
 The personal data of users of Andrology (authors and reviewers) is only seen by the Editors and Editorial Office as well as administrative and technical staff of the publisher (Wiley).
-Most of the EAA information that may use your name or photograph is restricted to the members, who must use passwords.
-In addition, we train our administrative and technicalstaff about the importance of maintaining the confidentiality and security of your information.
+In addition, we train our administrative and technical staff about the importance of maintaining the confidentiality and security of your information.

 Access and correction of personal data

 Links to additional information: